-The best way to teach your dog to tell you when she needs to go out by teaching her to ring a bell.
+A great and fun way to house train your dog is to train her to communicate to you when she needs to go out to potty is by teaching her to ring a bell.
 This is best taught after your dog seems to prefer to go outside to potty and you would like to give her a good way to communicate that to you.
-This works especially well for dogs who only have a few accidents or have accidents by the door.
-Teaching your dog to ring a bell prevents her from needing to resort to such uncivilized behavior as scratching on the door or barking to tell you to let her out.
+This works especially well for dogs who only have only a few accidents or have accidents by the door.
+Teaching your dog to ring a bell prevents her from needing to resort to such "uncivilized" behavior as scratching on the door or barking to tell you to let her out.

-Show her the bell and only feed her a treat when she rings the bell by touching it.
-Once she is ringing it every time you show it to her go on to the next step.
+Ringing the bell: Show her the bell and only feed her a treat when she rings the bell by touching it.
+Once she is ringing it every time you show it to her, go on to the next step.
 Put the bell away when you are not practicing with it.

-Put your bell up by the door.
+Ringing the bell by the door to go out for a treat: Put your bell by the door.
 Let her watch you as you place a treat outside the door.
 Close the door and then point to the bell.
 When she rings the bell, open the door and let her get the treat.
 Once she rings the bell right away when you place a treat outside go on to the next step.
 Leave the bell in place by the door.